Ruud's Commodore Site Home Email

 The story

 The problem with normal disassemblers is that they disassemble everything starting from the address you supply.
 So data will be disassembled as well which can confuse anyone reading the resulting file.
 It even becomes worse if the resulting code at the end of a data field overlaps the code following this field.
 In that case you have to start the disassembling process all over again starting at this specific address.
-So I got the idea of developing a disassembler that determines (with a little bit of help) which part is code and which part is data.
+So I got the idea of developing a disassembler that determines (with a little bit of help) which part of the binary is code and which part is data.

-There are three ways of using the RAM-area to tell the original program where to go to.
-The first one is as used with the IRQ-routine: fill $0314 with $31 and $0315 with $EA and the result will be that PRG will resume the IRQ-routine at $EA31.
-The second way is using the stack like the SYS-command does when starting at $E130: it pushes the values $E1 and $46 on stack which means that the RTS at the end of the program of the user forces the C64 to resume its task at $E147.
-The third way is copying a part of the ROM to RAM like with the CHRGET-routine.
+There are three ways of using the RAM area to tell the original program where to go to.
+The first one is as used with the IRQ routine: fill $0314 with $31 and $0315 with $EA and the result will be that PRG will resume the IRQ routine at $EA31.
+The second way is using the stack like the SYS command does when starting at $E130: it pushes the values $E1 and $46 on stack which means that the RTS at the end of the program of the user forces the C64 to resume its task at $E147.
+The third way is copying a part of the ROM to RAM like with the CHRGET routine.
 This routine is copied from the area $E3A2/E3B9 to $0073.

-In the C64 the area $A052/$A07F contains a list with the addresses of several BASIC-functions.
-Tell my disassembler of the existence of this list and it will do the rest.
 At $A00C/$A051 we find another list but these are the actual addresses minus 1.
+These addresses are used in combination with RTS.
 This type of list my disassembler can handle as well.

 I found two situations which can produce errors: